 Duct systems are designed using a trunk and branch method, NEVER a radial method, also sometimes referred to as a spider web or spider leg design).

-Outdoor Equipment Installation: MHC will install most outdoor units on 3” polymer pads (rather than the common 2”) and with a gravel base when possible.
+Outdoor Equipment Installation: MHC will install most outdoor units on 3” polymer pads (rather than the typical 2”) and with a gravel base when possible.
 This helps eliminate noise from the outdoor unit and allows for less chance of ground fluctuation due to freezing and thawing.
 Heat pumps will also be installed on snow legs to allow condensation to drain to the pad or ground avoiding damage to the equipment from standing water or water that freezes in the unit during cold weather.